-Our next two picks play on a shared theme: giving is good, getting what we want is better.
-Streaming software platform Roku introduce us to Moxkat in Ukraine, and suggest that we use him to ensure we get what we really want – a Roku streaming player.
-Buy it yourself, put it under the tree, and claim it’s a gift from your old friend Moxkat – sorted.
-After all, as he says: “Christmas – she is fickle lady.”
+Our first pick plays on this theme: giving is good, getting what we want is better.
+Streaming software platform Roku introduce us to Moxkat in Ukraine, and suggest that we use him to ensure we get what we really want - a Roku streaming player.
+Buy it yourself, put it under the tree, and claim it’s a gift from your old friend Moxkat - sorted.
+After all, as he says: “Christmas - she is fickle lady.”

 In this scenic film for CANAL+ in France, the third Wise Man is running late.
 He travels over moor and mountain and follows the shining star to the stable, ready to offer his gift.
 But instead of joining the Nativity scene he discovers a very modern truth: rather than celebrate the birth of the baby Jesus in the manger everyone is far more interested in crowding round the TV in the next room to catch the big Christmas night action movie showing on CANAL+.

 4. Harvey Nichols, Sorry I Spent It On Myself

 Harvey Nichols also tapped into our selfish gene with this 2013 campaign, beautifully put together by adam&eveDDB and Outsider.
 Unsuspecting relatives excitedly open their presents to discover they’ve been given toothpicks, elastic bands, paper clips and a sink plug.
 Their reactions are all gold, especially ‘sink plug’ boy.
 The terrible gifts weren’t just props — shoppers could actually buy them in Harvey Nick's UK stores.
 When they went on sale online in November ‘13 they sold out within a couple of hours.